-When run-off comes from agriculture, it's called a "nutrient" - but it's not the kind of nutrient your mother encourages you to eat with your Wheaties.
-Instead, these nutrients feed organisms that gobble up oxygen and lead to "dead zones" like those found in Europe's Black Sea and the Gulf of Mexico.
+When run-off comes from agriculture, it's called a "nutrient".
+These nutrients feed organisms that gobble up oxygen and lead to "dead zones" like those found in Europe's Black Sea and the Gulf of Mexico.
 Such dead zones have been labeled a greater threat to humanity than global warming by the Millennium Ecosystem Assessment, a United Nations-sponsored project that engaged over 1,300 scientists and is easily the most extensive research program to date focusing on ecosystems.